genelet/godbi/README.md

 }
 ```

-where _Must_ is a slice of `NOT NULL` columns; _Nextpages_ a slice of other actions to follow after the current one is complete; and _Appendix_ stores optional data.
+where _Must_ is a slice of `NOT NULL` columns; _Nextpages_ other actions to follow after the current one is complete; and _Appendix_ optional data.
 For _Edge_, see below.

-In _RunActionContext_, _ARGS_ is the input data, _extras_ optionaly extra constraints for the current action and all follow-up actions.
-The function returns the output data, the follow-up _Edge_s and error.
+In _RunActionContext_, _ARGS_ is the input data and _extras_ a slice of constraints for the current action and all follow-up actions.
+It returns the output data, the follow-up _Edge_s and error.

 To define *extra*:

-key in `extra` | meaning
+key in *extra* | meaning
 -------------- | -------
 only one value | an EQUAL constraint
 multiple values | an IN constraint
 named *_gsql* | a raw SQL statement

-For multiple keys, the relationship is AND.
+Relationship AND is assumed among multiple keys.

+The following *CRUD* actions are pre-defined.

 #### 2.2.1) *Insert*